The IRS Has the Burden of Proof for Items of Income

 The IRS Has the Burden

-According to this case, the IRS also has the burden on showing that a worker was a contractor rather than an employee.
+This case extends this to worker classifications.
+The IRS also has the burden of showing that a worker was a contractor rather than an employee.
 Taxpayers who are facing employment tax adjustments from the IRS should take heed of this case.

 In 40 minutes, we'll teach you how to survive an IRS audit.